auth0/docs/articles/libraries/auth0-php/basic-use.md

 # Auth0-PHP Basic Use

 The Auth0-PHP SDK comes with a base `Auth0` class that handles common authentication tasks like logging in, logging out, getting user information, and callback processing.
 These tasks are explained below with examples.
-For additional information and capabilities, please see the [documentation page for the Authentication API](/libraries/auth0-php/authentication-api).
+For additional information on these capabilities and more, please see the [documentation page for the Authentication API](/libraries/auth0-php/authentication-api).

+## Prerequisites

 The examples below assume that you followed the steps in the [Installation and Getting Started sections](/libraries/auth0-php#installation) and are using a `.env` file and loader to store credentials.